quianalytics/WarRoom-Frontend/PLAN.md

 - Data is fetched from a local API (`http://localhost:3000`) via Dio.
 - Draft progress is stored in `SharedPreferences`.
 - Trade settings and recap state are in-memory only (not persisted).
+- Draft recap supports sharing and saving a screenshot of the recap view.

 ## Project Layout (Primary Areas)
 - App shell: `lib/main.dart`, `lib/app_router.dart`, `lib/theme/app_theme.dart`.